lightbend/lightbend-orchestration-docs/src/main/paradox/project-configuration.md

 | prependRpConf              <br/><br/> `String`                           | All configuration files on the class path with this name will be prepended to the applications `application.conf`.
 This is the mechanism used to automatically configure various dependencies.
 To disable this, set this setting to `None` |
 | startScriptLocation        <br/><br/> `String`                           | A custom start-script is provided and bundles with the application.
 Change its location with this setting. |

-### SBT Native Packager
+### sbt Native Packager

-Under the hood, the tooling uses [SBT Native Packager](https://github.com/sbt/sbt-native-packager) to create Docker images.
+Under the hood, the tooling uses [sbt Native Packager](https://github.com/sbt/sbt-native-packager) to create Docker images.
 Under most circumstances, the defaults are sufficient.
 However, for advanced and complex scenarios, be sure to consult its documentation for additional Docker-related settings.